-Breeders would welcome a genetic study that could eliminate the problem of "missing testicles."
-Of course the testes are not missing, the condition is more accurately termed "retained testicles" or as this revered dog expert states, cryptorchidism.
+Not an uncommon problem in dogs but of course the testes are not missing, it is more accurately termed retained testicles or as thisrevered dog expert states, cryptorchidism.

 Capt.
 Arthur J. Haggerty

-September 2005 - Referencing this article; http://www.thedogplace.org/GENETICS/missing-testicle-cryptorchidism-study-058163-andrews.asp one of the most famous war veterans, movie actors, and trainers in the dog world sent the following:
+Editor's note: He is among the most famous war veterans, movie actors, and trainers in the dog world

-Your article on "cryptorchidism" and DNA was interesting.
+Your article on "cryptorchidism", missing testicles and DNA" was interesting.
 To begin with the correct term is orchidism but even the veterinarian made this common mistake so you get a pass on that.
-There are, of course no breeds in studies on cryptorchidism because cryptorchids are sterile (neither testicle descending).
+There are, of course no breeds in studies on cryptorchidism because they are sterile (neither testicle descending).
 Monorchids (one testicle descending or being retained) can reproduce.

 I've gotten the nit-picking out of the way so now let me speak in defense of the study.
 Personally I think the most valid and pertinent question to ask of any study is WHO is financing (with the subtext of WHY?) the study.
 This question will affect the outcome of the study I'm sorry to say.
 The slogan "publish or perish" is what keeps these scientists going.
 If they keep coming up with the wrong answer how many additional studies will be funded?